0xcadams/proof-of-residency/WHITEPAPER.md

 There has been an explosion of DAOs in the recent years, solving complex organizational problems with the backing of the blockchain.
 Many of these projects have experimented with [coin voting governance](https://vitalik.ca/general/2021/08/16/voting3.html), which has been criticized for misaligned incentives and conflicts of interest.
 One of the most common solutions to governance (and many other problems) are Proof of Personhood protocols.
 There have been [recent reviews](https://arxiv.org/abs/2008.05300) of the notable projects which have made attempts at proof of personhood and their approaches to the problem.

-This project is a novel attempt at "proof of personhood" - we send physical mail with a secret phrase, and use a **commit-reveal scheme** to ensure that the recipient resides at the provided address.
+This project is a solution to "proof of personhood" - we send physical mail with a secret phrase, and use a **commit-reveal scheme** to ensure that the recipient resides at the provided address.
 The physical address is kept private and names are not requested.
 The ERC-721 tokens which are minted are non-transferable, only burnable.

 ## Approach